8 Things to do in Bologna when it rains

 The so-called 7 churches Basilica of Santo Stefano is a unique place to visit not when it's raining and one of my favorite in Bologna.

-You can walk through chapels, crypt, middle-age courtyard inside a place surrounded by myth and mysteries.
+You can walk through chapels, crypts, middle-aged courtyards inside a place surrounded by myth and mysteries.

 A lot of symbols recall the life and death of Christ, like the cockerel statue inside Pilato's courtyard or the black marble column of the sepulcher church that gave 200 years of indulgence to pilgrims who visited the Basilica.

-Legend says the in the last courtyard, Dante wrote some verses of the Divine Comedy during his time in Bologna, inspired by the horrendous figures sculptured on the columns.
+Legend says that in the last courtyard, Dante wrote some verses of the Divine Comedy during his time in Bologna, inspired by the horrendous figures sculptured on the columns.

 I don't know if it's true but this Basilica and its square make me proud to live in Bologna every time I pass next to it.